-Method Makia is goal-oriented and upward-leading.
-The system constantly monitors your development in 20 different sub-areas.
-Each sub-area is built into developmental processes where the degree of demand for the moves increases with your achievement.
+Method Makia is a goal-oriented and upward-leading training.
+Our system continuously monitors your development in 20 different sub-areas.
+Each sub-area is built into developmental processes where the degree of demand for the moves increases with your achievements.
 Each development motion also has its own repeat or hold progress.
-There are over 1400 different development motions in the system.
+There are over 1,400 different development motions in our system.

 Progress within Progression

-‘Progress within progression’ means that if you are doing push-ups, for example, our system increases the degree of intensity based on various factors.
-It considers your immediate assessment or automatically adjusts based on your algorithm until you are at a level where you are ready for more challenging motions.
-Then the system moves you on to the next level of intensity.
-This has the effect of speeding up development and making the training safer.
+‘Progress within progression’ means that if you are doing push-ups, for example, our system will increase the degree of intensity based on variety factors.
+It will consider your immediate assessment and will automatically adjust based on your algorithm until you are at a level where you are ready for more challenging motions.
+Then the system will move you on to the next level of intensity.
+This will have the effect of speeding up your development and making your training safer.

-All development progressions thus start from your own personal level and are based on the starting test level.
-Progressions start at a very easy level where needed.
+All development progressions start from your current ability level and are based on your starting test level.
+Sequences begin at an elementary level where needed.

-As an example, a push-up progression is shown below and it begins with a light push-up…
+For example, a push-up progression is shown below, and it begins with a light push-up…

-… and ends in a planche push-up.
+… and ends with a planche push-up.
 There are dozens of development motions between these.

 Training that Makes Sense

-It would not make any sense for a beginner to do a planche push-up if even a normal push-up feels very difficult.
-It takes time to be able to do a planche push-up, but the Method Makia makes it entirely possible.
+It would not make sense for a beginner to do a planche push-up if even a regular push-up feels very difficult.
+It will take time to be able to do a planche push-up, but the Method Makia makes it entirely possible.

-Development progressions are divided into sections based on interesting interim goals.
-An interim goal is the next stage in motion progression.
-It’s the motion that feels sensible to achieve, and by training you can achieve it surprisingly fast.
+Development progressions are divided into sections based on winning interim goals.
+An interim goal is a next stage in motion progression.
+The motion feels sensible to achieve, and by training, you can achieve it surprisingly fast.

-Each motion pair shows the distance to the next interim goal, as well as enabling you to preview the next interim goal motion.
-See the picture.
+Each motion pair shows the distance to the following interim goal, as well as enables you to preview the following temporary goal motion.

 The system saves each evaluated motion pair, and you can view your progress in every subset in graphical form.

-Sufficient alternation of rest and effective exercise is key to rapid development.
-You will notice this when you return for the first time from a rest period to normal workouts.
+Sufficient alternation of rest and adequate exercise is key to rapid development.
+You will notice this when you return for the first time from a rest period to regular workouts.

 The system also includes 120 different HIIT exercises, each with their own varying degrees of intensity.